*Updated: July 19, 2022

 For example, pet trends changed during the COVID-19 pandemic.
 People were adopting more pets, so things like cat food, litter, treats, and toys all saw a huge boost in sales.
 Now, however, as things are starting to go back to normal, the trends are once again changing.
 That means your strategies for content marketing should change, too.

 If you don’t already, designate at least one member of your marketing team to stay on top of (and ahead of) current trends, so you can push content as quickly as possible.
+This will help ensure your website content strategy stays front of mind.

 What Are Current Pet Trends For My Content Marketing?